D2KLab/entity2vec/README.md

 ## Property-specific entity embeddings

-Compute user and item embeddings from a Knowledge Graph encompassing both user feedback information (movielens_1m/graphs/feedback.edgelist) and Linked Open Data information (movielens_1m/graphs/dbpedia_property.edgelist) on the Movielens 1M dataset.
 The set of properties can be defined in the configuration file config/properties.json, otherwise the software will run on each file that is located in datasets/your_dataset/graphs or if a SPARQL endpoint is provided, it will download all the graphs for all properties in datasets/your_dataset/graphs.

 ```
   python src/entity2vec.py --dataset dataset --config_file config_file --entities entities --sparql sparql --default_graph default_graph